- 1 lb chicken breast or thigh, cut into bite-sized pieces (if using breast, make sure it's at least 1 cm thick)

 - Jasmine rice for serving

-Note: Some curry pastes are saltier than others, so if it's your first time making this dish, add only 1 teaspoon of fish sauce to start, then taste and adjust as needed at the end.
+Note: Some curry pastes are saltier than others, so if it's your first time making this dish, add only 1 tsp of fish sauce to start, then taste and adjust as needed at the end.

-- Toss chicken with 2 teaspoon of fish sauce, then add a little vegetable oil and toss to coat—this is just to help the chicken spread more easily in the wok, and it also helps keep the moisture in while you sear.
+- Toss chicken with 2 tsp of fish sauce, then add a little vegetable oil and toss to coat—this is just to help the chicken spread more easily in the wok, and it also helps keep the moisture in while you sear.
 Let chicken marinate while you prep other ingredients, about 15 minutes.

 - Cut the salted duck eggs right through the shell in half, then use a spoon to scoop the halves out.
 You can cut each half into chunks and toss them into the stir-fry, or serve on the side like I did in the video.
 Note: If you want to toss it into the stir-fry, only use 1 egg, and you can always have more on the side.